ruby-grape/grape/README.markdown

 end
 ```

-Parameters are also populated from the request body on POST and PUT for JSON and XML content-types.
+Parameters are automatically populated from the request body on POST and PUT for JSON and XML content-types.

 The request: